rubenhortas/rubenhortas.github.io/_drafts/misdirection.md

 Every each subfolder is empty or contains a empty file named with a number.
 Let's suppose that, if the subfolder it's not empty, the subfolder name will be the character in the flag and the contained file name will be the position on the flag string...

-When we get the flag string we'll see that is encoded in base64, so we'll need to decode i, so we'll need to decode it to get the flag.
+When we get the flag string we'll see that is encoded in base64 so we'll need to decode it to get the flag.

 We can solve it by hand but, to automate it, I did a self-explained python script that you can see here: [SecretFinder.py]()